 Talks with St Albans District Council are ongoing, and researching the facilities required are in progress.

-We have recently visited other centres e.g. Fleetville Community Centre and Hampson Park Community Centre in Stevenage; Watford and Leavesden Cycling Hubs and Batchwood Sports Centre.
-We think that combining a sports facility with a community hub will be a positive way forward.
+In 2018 and 2019 we visited other centres e.g. Fleetville Community Centre and Hampson Park Community Centre in Stevenage; Watford and Leavesden Cycling Hubs and Batchwood Sports Centre.
+We thought that combining a sports facility with a community hub would be a positive way forward.
 This would create more options for physical activity for both young people and adults, work towards a healthy Sopwell, and be an additional ‘draw’ for locals.

 Cafe and Indoor Space

 We believe that a café with outdoor area will attract young families.
 We know that we need good quality indoor space for e.g. toddlers play groups, and youth club provision.
 We would like to offer space for other groups e.g. Repair Shed for older, isolated men, and the local Food Bank, as well as generic community provision and activity classes.